 Assamese cuisine is known for the use of simple ingredients, “Bhat Maas” (Rice with Fish) customary dish signifying rice to staple and fish in any form is highly culled food.
 It’s obvious some resemblance can be seen with Bengali delicacies but our preparations totally vary from theirs.

 A traditional meal in Assam cuisine begins with a ‘khar‘ (an alkaline preparation) and ends with ‘tenga‘ (a sour dish).’Khar‘ usually a starter to the main meals cooked with different vegetables and greens such as papaya, ash gourd, radish, leafy veggies, and pulses with soda and alkali made at home from banana peels.
-In khar, one can get the aroma of natural herbs, sweet and tangy flavors in it.
+In khar, one can get the aroma of natural herbs, and sweet and tangy flavors in it.

 Coming to Main course of Assamese cuisine, which not only satiates the taste buds but the soul of our community.
 First and foremost, favourite of all, Pointa Bhat (water rice) especially eaten during summer season i.e. cooked rice soaked overnight for mild fermentation then garnished with mustard oil, onion, chilli, Aaloo pitika (boiled mashed potato) or Poora Maasor Pitika (mashed roasted fish) or Kochu Bhaji (colocasia stir-fry).